 - When posting your attention bar page links on social media, no image is pulled into the post.
 So, ideally, you would need to upload an image first and then add your link into the social media post.

-There are three upgrades available:
+At the time of writing, there are three upgrades available:

-- Pro Version Upgrade ($37 one-time fee) – gives you the ability to add attention bars to any web page online and lets you remove the Conversion Gorilla branding from your bars if you want to.Definitely worth getting if you want that feature set.
+- Pro Version Upgrade – gives you the ability to add attention bars to any web page online and lets you remove the Conversion Gorilla branding from your bars if you want to.Definitely worth getting if you want that feature set.
 If you only want to add bars to your own sites and pages, you don’t need it.

 Here are my 10 bonuses, worth over $2,000, if you decide to buy through any of my links.
 If you order any of the upgrades, you’ll receive an additional 7 bonuses (worth $359).